What is a concussion?

 What do we do to help?

 Dr. Conroy utilizes an integration of computer-based and traditional testing tools to measure the cited critical functions.
-These objective assessments along with the clinical experience of 20 years of working with patients with concussion and more severe brain injuries enable Dr. Conroy to share the information with members of the care team that is critical for developmental of an individualized care plan.
+These objective assessments along with the clinical experience of 20+ years of working with patients with concussions and more severe brain injuries enable Dr. Conroy to share the information with members of the care team that is critical for developmental of an individualized care plan.
 This care plan and ongoing monitoring and assessment are the best ways to ensure safe and appropriate return to school, work and athletic competition.